nabeelasarwar/decentralized-supply-chain-dapp/README.md

 The contract, titled SupplyChain, is built on the Ethereum Virtual Machine (EVM).
 It uses a combination of State Machines (via Enums) and Append-only Logs (via Mappings and Structs).
 Contract address is available in contracts folder under src.
+I used **ethers.js** as the primary library to interact with the Ethereum Blockchain.
+It serves as the middleware between the User Interface and the Smart Contracts.
 ## Detailed Functionality Overview
 ### 1. Administrative & Creation Functions
 => addProduct(string _name, string _manufacturer): Registers a new physical item on the blockchain.
 Increments the productCount (which acts as the unique ID), initializes a Product struct, and sets the initial state to Manufacturing.
 It also creates the first entry in the productHistory array to establish the "Birth" of the product.